 New pension scheme: Relief for farmers and traders under Modi 2.0

-New Delhi, Sep 11: Farmers will get a gift in harvest season when Prime Minister Narendra Modi launches the launches Kisan Mandhan Yojana (KMDY) scheme.
+New Delhi, Sep 11: Farmers will get a gift in harvest season when Prime Minister Narendra Modi launches the Kisan Mandhan Yojana (KMDY) scheme.

 Under the 'Pradhan Mantri Kisan Mandhan Yojana', all the small and marginal farmers who are currently between the ages of 18 to 40 years are eligible to avail the benefits.